-Copyleaks scored a 90% catch rate against raw GPT-4o output in our independent 30-sample test.
-Against Quillbot-paraphrased content, that number dropped to 30%.
+This Copyleaks review found a 90% catch rate against raw GPT-4o output in our independent 30-sample test.
+Against Quillbot-paraphrased text, that number dropped to 30%.

 Copyleaks is an AI content identification and plagiarism checking service, founded in 2015 and headquartered in New York.
 The company added an AI identification module in January 2023, shortly after ChatGPT went public.
 When you submit text, the tool returns an AI probability score and a sentence-level breakdown marking each line as AI-written, human-written, or paraphrased.